All Episodes

 Stand by out there.

-We'll we'll uh we'll play the request.
+We'll play the request.

-It's open line Friday.
+It's Open Line Friday.

-So what'd you get?
+So, what'd you get?

-See, this is I would normally not do this.
+See, I would normally not do this.

-Uh, but it's been requested by a loyal listener on the program.
+But it's been requested by a loyal listener on the program.

-I I want to play audio soundbite number 21.
+I want to play audio soundbite number 21.

 This is Tony Snow this afternoon at the White House.

-Blood tests are negative, pet scans are negative.
+Blood tests are negative.

 But out of an aggressive sense of caution, I'm going to go in for surgery on Monday.